dr-guangtou/daily_astroph/astroph-1903.md

 ### Mar 4

 * [A New Class of X-Ray Tails of Early-Type Galaxies and Subclusters in Galaxy Clusters - Slingshot Tails vs Ram Pressure Stripped Tails](https://arxiv.org/abs/1903.00482)
+  * there is a new class of gas tails - slingshot tails - which form as a subhalo (i.e. a subcluster or early-type cluster galaxy) moves away from the cluster center towards the apocenter of its orbit.
+  * 不能简单的用tail的方向来判断subhalo的运动：These tails can point perpendicular or even opposite to the subhalo direction of motion, not tracing the recent orbital path.
+Thus, the observed tail direction can be misleading, and we caution against naive conclusions regarding the subhalo’s direction of motion based on the tail direction.
+  * During the slingshot tail stage, the subhalo is not being ram pressure stripped (RPS) and the tail is shaped by tidal forces more than just the ram pressure.

 * [The MUSE Ultra Deep Field (MUDF).
 I. Discovery of a group of Lyα nebulae associated with a bright z≈3.23 quasar pair](https://arxiv.org/abs/1903.00483)
+  * The ≈ 40-hour observation completed to date reveals the presence of a group of three Lyα nebulae associated with a bright quasar pair at z ≃ 3.23 with projected separation of ≈ 500 kpc
+  * Two of the nebulae are physically associated with the quasars which are likely powering the Lyα emission, and extend for >100 kpc
+  * Despite their clustered nature, the two large nebulae have properties similar to those observed in isolated quasars and exhibit no sharp decline in flux at the current depth, suggesting an even more extended distribution of gas around the quasars

 * [The host galaxy of GRB 980425 / SN1998bw: a collisional ring galaxy](https://arxiv.org/abs/1903.00485)
   * This is a very clear case of interaction in a gamma ray burst host galaxy, and of interaction-driven star formation giving rise to a gamma ray burst in a dense environment.

 * [Lens Model and Source Reconstruction Reveal the Morphology and Star Formation Distribution in the Cool Spiral LIRG SGAS J143845.1+145407](https://arxiv.org/abs/1903.00532)
+  * Hubble Space Telescope (HST) imaging and grism spectroscopy of a strongly lensed LIRG at z = 0.816, SGAS 143845.1+145407, and use the magnification boost of gravitational lensing to study the distribution of star formation throughout this galaxy
+  * We find widespread star formation across this galaxy, in agreement with the current understanding of these objects.
+However, we note a deficit of Hα emission in the nucleus of SGAS 143845.1+145407, likely due to dust extinction.

 * [The Global Star-Formation Law by Supernova Feedback](https://arxiv.org/abs/1903.00962)
   * A simple model where the Kennicutt-Schmidt (KS) relation between the macroscopic densities of star-formation rate (SFR, ρsfr) and gas (n) in galactic discs emerges from self-regulation of the SFR via supernova feedback